 EPWORTH-ON-THE-MOVE, GRADE 8 INTEGRATED PROGRAMME and GRADE 10 VOGUE PROGRAMME

 Pupils in Grades 3 to 12 participate in some form of “tour” or overnight outing, or specialist educational programme, during the course of the school year.
 This is charged at the time of the outing or programme.
 The school attempts to keep the charge for this as low as possible.

 The school provides transport for day scholars to and from various venues in and around Pietermaritzburg each day.
-Transport is offered to boarders who reside in the Durban and Highway area at the beginning and end of each week.
+Transport is offered to boarders who reside in the Durban and Hillcrest area at the beginning and end of each week.
 Details of these and the costs involved can be obtained from the Transport Office.